-- In conducting its assessment of the combined proposal,38 the ICG considered the following questions: - 1.
-Compatibility and interoperability: Do the proposals work together in a single proposal?
-Do they suggest any incompatible arrangements where compatibility appears to be required?
-Is the handling of any conflicting overlaps between the functions resolved in a workable manner? - 2.
-Accountability: Do the proposals together include appropriate and properly supported independent accountability mechanisms for running the IANA function?
-Are there any gaps in overall accountability under the single proposal? - 3.
+- 9. Accountability: Do the proposals together include appropriate and properly supported independent accountability mechanisms for running the IANA function?
+Are there any gaps in overall accountability under the single proposal? - 10.
 Workability: Do the results of any tests or evaluations of workability that were included in the component proposals conflict with each other or raise possible concerns when considered in combination?